 Please check your inbox to confirm your subscription.

-In July 2022, the Company completed the acquisition of Golden Horizon Exploration Corp. (“Golden Horizon”) and through this, the option to acquire 100% interest in the Gregory River Property (“the Property”).
+In July 2022, the Company completed the acquisition of Golden Horizon Exploration Corp. (“Golden Horizon”) and through this, an option to acquire 100% interest in the Gregory River Property.
 On December 7th, 2022, two additional key licences were added to the Property, further consolidating Golden Spike’s land position.
-The Property is centered over an approximately 11-kilometer-long stretch of the Gregory River volcanogenic massive sulphide (“VMS”) belt, a north-northeast trending corridor of very prospective ground for precious and base metal mineralization.
-In addition, the Property hosts a cluster of high-grade copper-gold vein structures that occur just east of the VMS-belt.
+On June 22, 2023 the Company announced that it has completed the terms of the option and now holds 100% interest in Gregory River.
+The Company how holds the majority of the Gregory River VMS-trend and several high-priority copper-gold targets, along with a cluster of high-grade copper-gold vein-type structures that occur just east of the VMS-trend.

-The Gregory River Property covers approximately 3,425 hectares and is comprised of 17, mostly contiguous mineral licences, which consolidates the majority of the belt under Golden Spike.
-The licences are located on the west coast of the province of Newfoundland and Labrador, 42 km north northwest of the city of Corner Brook, and 53 km west of the city of Deer Lake.
-Access to the coastal town of Trout River from Deer Lake is very good, along paved highways and from there the Property can be accessed along a network of unmaintained 4-wheel drive roads, ATV trails and footpaths.
+The Gregory River Property is comprised of 17 mostly contiguous mineral licences covering approximately 3,425 hectares located on the west coast of the province of Newfoundland and Labrador, 42 km north northwest of the city of Corner Brook, and 53 km west of the city of Deer Lake.
+Access to the coastal town of Trout River from Deer Lake is very good, along paved highways and from there the property can be accessed along a network of unmaintained 4-wheel drive roads, ATV trails and footpaths.
 Alternatively, access is available by helicopter from the town of Pasadena, approximately 50 kilometers to the southeast.